Four working automations and one deployed web app with a live URL — in 30 days. Done with you, not for you. April sold out in 10 days.

 Pay → confirmation → cohort access.
 Takes 90 seconds.

 20 people per cohort so everyone gets attention on the calls.
 April sold out in 10 days.
-Applications close Wednesday, May 6th, or when the last spot is gone.
+May filled faster.
+Reservations for the June cohort are open and close Wednesday, June 3rd, or when the last spot is gone.

 Join the Challenge →No application form.
 No hoops.
 Pay → confirmation → cohort access.